ontop/ontop-examples/ekaw-tutorial-2016/session1/README.md

 composed of two tables:

 ### uni2.person
-*uni2.person*: describe the students and the academic staff of the university.
+The table *uni2.person* describes the students and the academic staff of the university.

 pid | fname   | lname  | status
 --- | ------- | ------ | ------